shawy006/6T_SRAM/README.md

 ### **Project Overview:**
 This project involves the design and simulation of a 6T (Six-Transistor) SRAM (Static Random-Access Memory) cell, focusing on the write and read operations along with the integration of a sense amplifier.
 The design utilizes TSMC 180nm CMOS technology, and the entire setup is simulated in LTSpice for performance evaluation.
 ![wa](https://github.com/user-attachments/assets/46faca52-12f4-4bf8-8707-3989cbddc101)
+This image represents an 8x6 Static RAM (SRAM) array, illustrating the basic structure and components involved in an SRAM memory system.
+Let’s go over each part in detail:

+### 1. **SRAM Cells** (Orange Blocks)
+   - Each small orange square in the grid is a **single SRAM cell** that stores one bit of data (either 0 or 1).
+   - In this diagram, there is an 8x6 grid of SRAM cells, meaning there are 48 cells in total, arranged in 8 rows and 6 columns.
+   - Each row and column can be accessed to read or write data through wordlines and bitlines, respectively.

+### 2. **Wordlines** (Horizontal Red Lines)
+   - Wordlines are horizontal lines that run across each row of the SRAM array.
+   - Each wordline controls a **row** of SRAM cells.
+   - When a wordline is activated (by applying a high voltage), it enables the corresponding row of cells, allowing data to be read from or written to that row.

+### 3. **Bitlines** (Vertical Blue Lines)
+   - Bitlines are vertical lines that run along each column of the SRAM array.
+   - Each SRAM cell has two bitlines (BL and BL-bar) for differential data transmission, which enhances the reliability of data read/write operations.
+   - During a read or write operation, bitlines carry data signals to or from the selected SRAM cells.

+### 4. **Address Decoder** (Left Side)
+   - The address decoder selects a specific row based on the address input.
+   - In this example, the address decoder receives a **3-bit address**.
+A 3-bit address can select one of 8 rows (from 0 to 7), aligning with the 8 rows of the SRAM array.
+   - By decoding the address, the correct wordline is activated, allowing access to the appropriate row.

+### 5. **Data Input (Data In)** (Top Left Corner)
+   - This is the entry point for data being written into the SRAM array.
+   - In this case, 6 data lines are provided, meaning up to 6 bits of data can be written in parallel to one row.
+   - These data bits are driven onto the bitlines and written to the corresponding SRAM cells in the activated row.

+### 6. **Sense Amplifiers** (Bottom of Each Column)
+   - Sense amplifiers are located at the bottom of each column and are connected to the bitlines.
+   - During a read operation, the sense amplifiers detect and amplify the small voltage differences on the bitlines, which represent the data stored in the selected SRAM cells.
+   - These amplified signals are then sent to the **Data Out** lines.

+### 7. **Data Output (Data Out)** (Bottom Center)
+   - This is where the data read from the SRAM array is output.
+   - In this diagram, there are 6 data output lines, so 6 bits can be read simultaneously from the selected row.

+### How the SRAM Array Works

+- **Writing Data**:
+   1. An address is provided to the address decoder, which activates the appropriate wordline.
+   2. Data signals (either `1` or `0`) are placed on the bitlines for each bit to be written.
+   3. The activated wordline enables the access transistors in each SRAM cell on that row, allowing data on the bitlines to be stored in the cells.

+- **Reading Data**:
+   1. The address decoder activates the wordline corresponding to the desired row.
+   2. The SRAM cells in that row place their stored values on the bitlines.
+   3. The sense amplifiers detect these values, amplify them, and pass the result to the data output lines.

 ### **Key Components:**